Therapeutic failure, stress, and burnout

-A recent survey by the British Psychological Society found that 46 percent of psychologists and psycho-therapists suffered from depression and 49.5 percent reported felt they were failures.
-The overall picture is one of burnout, low morale and high levels of stress (70 percent) and depression in a key workforce that is responsible for improving public mental health.
+A recent survey by the British Psychological Society found that 46 percent of psychologists and psycho-therapists suffered from depression, and 49.5 percent reported that they felt they were failures.
+The overall picture is one of burnout, low morale, and high levels of stress (70 percent) and depression in a key workforce that is responsible for improving public mental health.

-Blaming oneself for failure to improve the lives of clients doesn’t come easily, it’s much easier to blame the client as not being ready for change.
-Yet, the responsible therapist will continue to feel failure for being unable to overcome resistance and improve the lives of clients.
+Blaming oneself for a failure to improve the lives of clients doesn’t come easily; it’s much easier to blame the client as not being ready for change.
+Yet, the responsible therapist will continue to feel like a failure for being unable to overcome resistance and improve the lives of clients.
 The depressed therapist can be as much a victim of circumstances, as having willfully taken on a noble profession that has few rewards.

-But, rather than the therapist’s blaming his or herself for therapeutic failures, it may be time to pull back and ask why therapeutic protocols over the past 50 years have failed to prevent and treat mental disorders, while continuing breakthroughs have been made in a multitude of physical illnesses.
+But rather than the therapist’s blaming him- or herself for therapeutic failures, it may be time to pull back and ask why therapeutic protocols over the past 50 years have failed to prevent and treat mental disorders while continuing breakthroughs have been made in a multitude of physical illnesses.
 In spite of President Kennedy’s championing the Community Mental Health Movement, public mental health has not significantly improved over the intervening years.
 The prevalence of depression has actually doubled in cohorts born since World War II.

 We are currently stuck with the so-called “evidenced-based” protocols.
-According to a 2012 meta-study undertaken for Health and Human Resources, the rates of failure for Cognitive Behavioral Therapy (CBT), the foremost evidenced-based therapy, ranged between 13-36% for treating depression, 31-36% for anger and aggression, and 54% for anxiety.
+According to a 2012 meta-study undertaken for Health and Human Resources, the rates of failure for Cognitive Behavioral Therapy (CBT), the foremost evidenced-based therapy, ranged between 13-36 percent for treating depression, 31-36 percent for anger and aggression, and 54 percent for anxiety.
 Actually, the failure rates were even greater, since only those with higher response rates were likely to be published.

-A meta-study undertaken at the New York University School of Medicine in 2015, found the failure rate for Cognitive Processing Therapy (a version of CBT) was 51% for veterans diagnosed with PTSD.
+A meta-study undertaken at the New York University School of Medicine in 2015 found that the failure rate for Cognitive Processing Therapy (a version of CBT) was 51 percent for veterans diagnosed with PTSD.
 Moreover, two-thirds of those who benefitted from Cognitive Processing Therapy retained a significant PTSD diagnosis following treatment.